Michal Kašpárek

 sweet summer child

-(often sarcastic) Someone who is naive, or who has never experienced hardship. ¶ As an idiomatic phrase, apparently from the 1996 fantasy novel A Game of Thrones by George R. R. Martin, although isolated occurrences go back to the 1800s.
-In the novel, a young boy is called a “sweet summer child” by an old woman, since seasons last for years in the novel’s world and he has yet to experience winter.
-Later popularized by its use in the episode “Lord Snow” (2011) of the television adaptation Game of Thrones. (en.wiktionary.org)
+(idiomatic, often sarcastic) Someone who is naive, or who has never experienced hardship. ¶ As an idiomatic phrase, apparently from the fantasy novel A Game of Thrones (1996) by George R. R. Martin, although isolated occurrences go back to the 1800s.
+In the novel, a young boy is called a "sweet summer child" by an old woman, since seasons last for years in the novel's world and he has yet to experience winter.
+Later popularized by its use in the episode "Lord Snow" (2011) of the television adaptation Game of Thrones. (en.wiktionary.org)

 sympoietický růst